Added 19 March 2019:

 Lay Down Your Weapons

 Your challenge will be to become more aligned internally with the present moment.
 Fighting with your ego by will just makes it stronger.
 By declaring war on it, you make an enemy.
 A simple example: You wake up in the morning, and it’s raining and grey, and the mind says, “What a miserable day,” and this is not a pleasant thought.
 You likely feel some emotion: dread, disappointment, unhappiness.
-You suddenly realize that your judgment of what kind of day it will be is based on a mental habit, an unconscious default.
+You suddenly realise that your judgement of what kind of day it will be is based on a mental habit, an unconscious default.
 That simple awareness creates space for a new thought to emerge.
 You can look again out the window without that preconception and just see the sky.
 It’s grey.
 There’s some sunlight filtering through the sky.
 There are, perhaps, raindrops falling.
 It’s not actually miserable at all.
 It has a certain beauty.
 Then suddenly, you’re free.
 You’re no longer imposing something on reality, and you’re free to enjoy what, previously, you had rejected.

 To learn more about the ego, overcoming adversity and creating inner peace and meaning in your life visit EckhartTolleTV.com.